Church Of St John is a Grade II listed building in the Hillingdon local planning authority area, England. Church, office.

 Description

-EXTERIOR: W end to the street with a stuccoed W porch with gabled parapet above a string course, set-back buttresses and a Tudor-arched doorway with hoodmould.
-Clock face in moulded stuccoed roundel above.
-The church is gabled to the W with a stuccoed parapet and gabled bellcote at the apex.
-N and S windows with Y tracery.
+The exterior faces the street with a stuccoed west porch that has a gabled parapet above a string course, set-back buttresses, and a Tudor-arched doorway with a hoodmould.
+Above the doorway, there is a clock face set in a moulded stuccoed roundel.
+The church is gabled to the west, featuring a stuccoed parapet and a gabled bellcote at the apex.
+The north and south windows are adorned with Y tracery.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.